 Death is not something you often like to think about; but when you have children—especially if you are an unmarried or divorced parent—then you may have wondered "What will happen to my child if I die?"
 If you are a divorced, non-custodial parent, then you may be curious if a third party can step-in and take custody of your child if the custodial parent dies.
 Each of these are important questions to consider.

-Custody When Both Parents Die – Godparents, Guardians & "Interested Parties"
+Who Gets Custody if Both Parents Die? – Godparents, Guardians & "Interested Parties"

 If both parents die, or the parent who dies is single and there is no identifiable other legal parent, then we can hope one or both of the parents’ wills contains directions on who should take guardianship of the child.

 Though many people select godparents while the child is young, it should be memorialized in writing if the parent(s) elect the godparent to assume legal custody.
 Absent unique circumstances, the courts will honor the wishes of parents as expressed in their will(s) or other valid, legal instrument as to guardianship.